EngineerBetter/engineerbetter-hugo/content/blog/receiving-feedback.md

 ---

 People aren't scared of failure - they're scared of criticism.
 Defensiveness increases the transaction costs of getting even the simplest problem solved.
 If we can better equip people to receive feedback, then we can remove a major source of lost productivity and lost potential.

+At EngineerBetter we have [a Git repo of documentation to provoke thought about whether we're doing the best we can](https://github.com/EngineerBetter/introspection).
+This blog post is an expansion of one of the docs in that repo.

 People aren't scared of failure, or at least, they're not scared of being involved in failing projects.
 If they were, then I dare say we'd see far fewer failed IT projects in the industry.
 Rather they're scared of criticism and the devaluing of us as peers that goes with it.
 Seth Godin makes this point well in Tribes.